The Beat Goes On and How to Recycle Medical Devices

 ”On the way home Bill and Evelyn talked about it.
 What a waste that this expensive, life-saving contraption was going to be buried with the body.
 (A pacemaker costs from $4,000 to $30,000.
 After surgery, the total bill will be $35,000 to $80,000.)
 Consequently, Bill stewed about it for another year or so and then decided to do something about it.

 In 1994, Bill Daem, with the support of his wife, started Heart Too Heart, a pacemaker recovery organization in Billings, Montana.
-The money for phone calls, stationery and mailings come from the pocket of his fire-fighter and some goodwill support from individuals and groups.
+The money for phone calls, stationery and mailings come from his fire-fighter savings.
+In addition, there was some goodwill support from individuals and groups.
 Cooperation from morticians has been encouraging, with over 3,300 pacemakers sent in over the last four years.
 Some are still new but missing the leads; some were implanted for just ten minutes before death took over.
 All pacemakers are tested, and only those still operating at 80% efficiency or better will be re-used.
 The others are returned to the makers for disposal.

 Recycle Medical Devices and Money

 When it comes to the recycle of medical devices, Bill feels strongly that no money should change hands in the effort to recycle the pacemakers.
 Recycled pacemakers are not bought, sold, or traded.
 Instead, they are passed along to doctors who are willing to donate the surgery and medical care for the poor in other countries who receive a Heart Too Heart pacemaker.

 Pacemakers or defibrillators may not be recycled and reused in the U.S. However, medical devices may be hand-carried by one U.S.doctor to another in a foreign country.
 Bill is now working through doctors on medical missions and through various church ministries to get pacemakers to Asia, the Caribbean, Africa, Europe, and South America.